We're proud to have extended our partnership with Breakthrough Cancer Research Ireland for a third year.

-In 2024, we donated €115k to help tackle cancer inequalities and support research into hard-to-treat cancers and this year we have announced another donation of €120k.
+In 2026, we donated €206k to help tackle cancer inequalities and support research into hard-to-treat cancers.
+Our total donations exceed €440k over three years.

 One in two people in Ireland will develop cancer at some point in their lifetime and one person dies from cancer in Ireland every hour.
-1 In 2024, 65% of our Specified Serious Illness claims were cancer related.
+1 In 2024, 62% of our Specified Serious Illness claims were cancer related.

-Royal London Ireland is very proud of this partnership with Breakthrough Cancer Research, aimed at supporting the lifesaving work the charity does through their ongoing research into the disease.
 This partnership has focused on funding research, while increasing awareness, of cancers with the lowest survival rates.
-Aligned with Royal London Ireland’s purpose, 'Protecting today, investing in tomorrow.
-Together we are mutually responsible', the outcome of this partnership is to help reduce cancer inequalities, which have a significant impact on the outcome for those affected, for this and future generations.
+Aligned with Royal London Ireland’s purpose, this partnership aims to help reduce cancer inequalities, which have a significant impact on the outcome for those affected, for this and future generations.

 Why cancer inequality?